ADRA and ACS help hundreds of cash-strapped families in the Philippines who lost homes in residential fire

 “Most fire-affected families sought temporary shelter in three evacuation centers in the Binakayan National High School, the Binakayan Elementary School, and the Florante Ilano Memorial Elementary School.
 Others stayed with relatives and friends,” says Edelene Eunice De Guia, ADRA’s emergency response coordinator in the Philippines.
 Many items were needed, according to the assessment report, including food, bed kits, kitchen utensils, plywood, and more.
 The Adventist Development and Relief Agency (ADRA) made the decision to implement a cash response so that survivors who lost their homes could purchase what was needed most.

 “Cash-based responses give aid beneficiaries more control of their life.
 It can promote dignity, choice, and the ability for recipients to prioritize their own needs.
 In contrast, when people receive in-kind contributions that may not meet their priorities, they often sell them, which in turn can distort local markets,” says ADRA’s Country Director Tom Pignon.
-Implementing the emergency response in a COVID-19 era has posed a challenge and access to evacuation centers have been restricted, according to Pignon.
+Implementing the emergency response in a COVID-19 era has posed a challenge and access to evacuation centers has been restricted, according to Pignon.

-ADRA and ACS teams, however, received permission to visit evacuation sites, confirm families who lost their homes, and conduct the distribution of cash assistance.
+ADRA and ACS teams, however, received permission to visit evacuation sites, confirm families who lost their homes and conduct the distribution of cash assistance.

 “Before starting the distribution activity on March 26, a short program was held where the community was introduced to ADRA and ACS.
 Instructions were also given about how to share any complaints and feedback during the distribution,” says de Guia.